takemaru/dnet/README.md

 The "sections" part describes section information including load and impedance.
 In DNET, loads are assumed to be unbalanced three-phase and be connected in delta.
-Loads are also assumed to be uniformly distributed along a line section, and are modeled as constant current, not as power (see Section 2 in [theory.pdf] for more detail).
+Loads are also assumed to be uniformly distributed along a line section, and are modeled as constant *current*, not as power (see Section 2 in [theory.pdf] for more detail).

 In the data file, load and impedance are specified by six values,